ankane/fastText-ruby/README.md

 ## rbenv

 This library uses [Rice](https://github.com/jasonroelofs/rice) to interface with the fastText C++ library.
 Unfortunately, Rice and rbenv don’t play nicely together.
-This is actively [being addressed](https://github.com/rbenv/ruby-build/pull/1368), but in the meantime, if you encounter an error during installation, reinstall your Ruby version with the `--enabled-shared` flag.
+This is actively [being addressed](https://github.com/rbenv/ruby-build/pull/1368), but in the meantime, if you encounter an error during installation, reinstall your Ruby version with the `--enable-shared` flag.

 ```sh
 CONFIGURE_OPTS="--enable-shared" rbenv install 2.6.5